Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 2. Clone the repo: ```git clone https://github.com/Ravnur-Inc/ams-api-replacement-demo-app.git```
 3. Go to app folder ```cd ams-api-replacement-demo-app/sdk-azure-resource-manager-demo```
 4. Get your RMS instance credentials using [these instructions](../docs/how-to-get-credentials.md)
-5. To configure the RMS connection, set the following environment variables (if you use the Ravnur RMS POC instance, contact us to get those credentials):
+5. To configure the RMS connection, set the following environment variables (if you use the Ravnur-hosted RMS POC instance, contact us to get those credentials):

     ```console
     set Ravnur__SubscriptionId=<RMS account subscription ID>